-The primary song that the worship leader felt led to sing during the event was called “The Song of the Lamb” by Harvest
+The primary song that the worship leader felt led to sing during the event was called “The Song of the Lamb” by Harvest Bashta.
+The day after I hung out with the sheep, I found myself googling the words to the song.
+“May the Lamb receive the reward of His suffering,” stood out to me.
+I clicked on a link that referenced the origin of those words.

 Here is an excerpt from “The Berean Call”

+(www.thebereancall.org)